To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Step 5: Do some thinking and planning.
 What can be grown on your land?
 What was the land used for before?
 Were synthetic chemicals used?
 How long ago?
 You may need to conduct soil testing to determine how much soil organic matter is available and whether your soils are deficient in nutrients and micronutrients.

 Step 6: Decide what you want to produce.
 Do a market survey.
 Figure out how you will market your products.
-For example, you may decide to export your products or sell direct to consumer through a Farmer’s Market or Community Supported Agriculture (CSA) venture.

 Step 8: Your chosen CB will require you to develop an Organic Plan that includes a carefully-considered crop rotation that will build soil organic matter and fertility and provide needed nutrients to the crop that follows, a plan for managing pests and disease without synthetic chemicals, a record keeping system to document everything that you do, and a farm map that includes potential buffer zones between your farm and the next.